tttp/dxid/README.md

 ## word have meaning too, more rambling

-Putting together a bunch of letters is likely to end up with existing words in english or another language, and so...
+Putting together a bunch of letters is likely to end up with existing words.
+To prevent that, we removed all voyels from our base of used chars.

-    $npx dxid 10901 -> damn
-    $npx dxid 11021 -> tard

 We can't deal with that in the same way car plate numbers do (we can't ban numbers), but [RFC 3986](http://www.ietf.org/rfc/rfc3986.txt) defines : ALPHA  DIGIT  "-" / "." / "\_" / "~" as safe characters, so in theory, we could ignore . and ~ in the dxid and springle them in the dxid if needed.

-Testing a list of profane words (banned by google), we have 2 profane numbers, that we harcoded to include a "-"
+Testing a list of profane words (banned by google), we have 7 profane numbers, that we harcoded to include a "-"

     $npx dxid 10901 -> da-mn
     $npx dxid 11021 -> ta-rd

 using a [list with more language](https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words), we have 3 extra:

-- 10634 ca- ca
-- 344746 ca-gna
-- 367080936657550 gadve-rdamme

 ## Contributing